matthijskooijman/arduino-lmic/README.md

 This variable determines the amount of debug output to be produced by the library.
 The default is `0`.

 If `LMIC_DEBUG_LEVEL` is zero, no output is produced.
 If `1`, limited output is produced.
 If `2`, more extensive output is produced.

-If non-zero, `printf()` is used, and the Arduino environment must be configured to support it, otherwise the sketch will crash at runtime.
+Note that debug output will influence the timing of various parts of the library and could introduce timing problems (especially in the RX window timing), so use it carefully.

+Debug output is generated using the standard `printf` function, so unless your environment already redirects `printf` / `stdout` somewhere, you should also configure `LIMC_PRINTF_TO`.

 #### Selecting the AES library